midtown-ai/glossary/glossary/v.md

 # Validation Set

- ~ Used to find the proper complexity of the model that is the balance between the bias and variance a.k.a. [bias-variance trade-off]
+ ~ Used to find the proper complexity of the model that is the balance between the bias and variance a.k.a. [bias-variance tradeoff]

  Double training data split!
   * In python you train_test_plit twice !